-- Inflammation or infection in or around the eye or eyelids - Any eye disease, injury, or abnormality that affects the cornea, conjunctiva, or eyelids - Any previously diagnosed condition that makes contact lens wear uncomfortable - Severe dry eye - Reduced corneal sensitivity - Any systemic disease that may affect the eye or be made worse by wearing contact lenses - Allergic reactions on the surface of the eye or surrounding tissues that may be induced or made worse by wearing contact lenses or use of contact lens solutions - Irritation of the eye caused by allergic reactions to ingredients in contact lens solutions (e.g., cleaning and disinfecting solutions, rewetting drops, etc.).
+- Inflammation or infection in or around the eye or eyelids - Any eye disease, injury, or abnormality that affects the cornea, conjunctiva, or eyelids - Any previously diagnosed condition that makes contact lens wear uncomfortable - Severe dry eye - Reduced corneal sensitivity

+- Any systemic disease that may affect the eye or be made worse by wearing contact lenses - Allergic reactions on the surface of the eye or surrounding tissues that may be induced or made worse by wearing contact lenses or use of contact lens solutions - Irritation of the eye caused by allergic reactions to ingredients in contact lens solutions (i.e., rewetting drops).
 These solutions may contain chemicals or preservatives (such as mercury, Thimerosal, etc.) to which some people may develop an allergic response. - Any active eye infection - If eyes become red or irritated